CoolHwhipMike/The-Odin-Project/odin-recipes/README.md

 9. [&check;] Under description add a *ul* of needed ingredients.
 10. [&check;] Under ingredients add an *ol* of the steps.
 11. [&check;] Add two more recipies.

+## Goals for the second part of this project

+1. [ ] Add some styling with external CSS.